mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 *** =feedbacks
 - Is Atrial Fibrillation the only type of Heart Disease?
 - Correct.
 There are many more type of Heart Disease.

+--- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:d13775fb57
+## Concept Ancestor (2)

+Now let's do a final bit more tricky question.
+I am looking for the standard concept\_id for Upper Gastrointestinal Bleeding.
+What is the correct concept_id?

+*** =possible_answers
+- [4291649]
+- 4000610
+- 4201745
+- 4332645

+*** =hint
+You can use %like% or use the hierarchy to find the correct concept\_id

+*** =feedbacks
+- well done.
+- is this the correct level in the hierarchy?
+- is this the correct level in the hierarchy?
+- is this the correct level in the hierarchy?

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:a44bac8fdd
 ## Athena